pkgcraft/pkgcraft.github.io/content/posts/timesink-chronicles.md

 availability and communal knowledge, but that's not the case anymore.

-Understandably, developing in an "easier" language like python has the usual upsides such as quicker prototyping, shallower learning curve, potentially more help from interested parties, etc; however, it has the usual downsides as well many of which directly conflict with goals I've dreamed of achieving such as language bindings support, embeddable bash, and a design supporting embarrassingly parallel workloads without having to resort to multiprocess pools and other types of GIL avoidance hacks.
+Understandably, developing in an "easier" language like python has the usual upsides such as portability[^1], quicker prototyping, shallower learning curve, larger developer pool, etc; however, it has the usual downsides as well many of which directly conflict with goals I've imagined such as language bindings support, embeddable bash, and a design supporting embarrassingly parallel workloads without having to resort to multiprocess pools and other types of GIL avoidance hacks.

-In any case, if I was going to start afresh why not waste the most time possible experimenting with the dreams I used to blunt the dullness of unraveling plates of python spaghetti code.
-At worst I figured I could use the opportunity to dive deeper into a language, exploring its FFI and C support and how they could be used to develop bindings for other languages.
+In any case, if I was going to start afresh why not waste the most time possible experimenting with the dreams I often used to blunt the endless dreary days spent unraveling python spaghetti code.
+At worst I could use the opportunity to dive deeper into a language, exploring its FFI and C support and how they could be used to develop bindings for other languages.
 In the end, anything I created would likely be drastically different than any previous